Vince Di Ruzza

 Katrina teaches HRM 200 (Basic Human Resources Management).

 Mark has over 20 years experience working in management and human resources, with a focus on labour relations.
-Mark began his career working with Canadian Airlines and has worked in aviation security, construction, the Ontario Government and is currently a Senior Human Resources Manager with Kiewit, a Fortune 500 construction and engineering company.
-Mark also has his own consulting practice where he offers guidance and support in a number of Human Resource areas including upsizing, downsizing, human rights, employment standards, workplace safety and insurance, progressive discipline, union collective bargaining, union relations, labour grievances and arbitrations.
+Mark began his career working with Canadian Airlines and has worked in aviation security, construction, the Ontario Government and currently has his own consulting practice where he offers guidance and support in a number of Human Resource areas including training, recruiting, human rights, employment standards, workplace safety and insurance, union relations, labour grievances and arbitration.

-Mark is a certified human resources professional / leader (CHRP/L), volunteers with the Toronto Police and is a First Aid Instructor.
+Mark is a certified human resources professional / leader (CHRP/L), and is a First Aid Instructor.

 Mark teaches HRM 307 (Labour Relations).